lddweb/ldd-directory-lite/README.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =

-* Added links to newest premium addons available
+* Added Skype field to front-end submission for contact info.
-* Removed legacy shortcode and admin settigns for "Directory Information" (These can be added to the page editor in which the main shortcode for the directory is placed if the user wishes)
-* Corrected issue with Fax and Skype contact fields not output to listings view.
-* Corrected 404 error issue after installation and updating url slugs in settings.
+* Corrected issue with Address field in placeholder text.
-* Corrected common theme conflict in directory navigation header dropdown for categories.
-* Corrected conflict with CMB2 library if used by another installed plugin.
-* Corrected install date issue when plugin is activated.
+* Updated banner for WordPress Repo.
+* Fixed warning in search template.

 == Changelog ==

+= 1.0.2 =

+* Added Skype field to front-end submission for contact info.
+* Corrected issue with Address field in placeholder text.
+* Updated banner for WordPress Repo.
+* Fixed warning in search template.

 = 1.0.1 =